A repeating fast radio burst source in a globular cluster: Methods

-\section{Observations and Data reduction}
+\subsection{Observations and Data reduction}

-\subsection{VLBI observations}
+\subsubsection{VLBI observations}

-As part of our ongoing very long baseline interferometry (VLBI) campaign called PRECISE (Pinpointing REpeating ChIme Sources with the EVN), we observed the field centred on the coordinates $\alpha\ (\mathrm{J2000}) = 09^{\rm{h}}57^{\rm{m}}56.688^{\rm{s}},\ \delta\ (\mathrm{J2000}) = 68^{\circ}49^{\prime}31.8^{\prime\prime}$ \citep[][who quote a 90\% confidence interval of radius $\sim$$1.5$\arcmin]{bhardwaj_2021_apjl} with an \emph{ad-hoc} interferometric array composed of dishes that are part of the EVN.
-The data were taken on 2021 February 20 UT 17:00--22:00 (project code PR141A) and on 2021 March 7 UT 15:45--20:45 (PR143A).
+As part of our ongoing very long baseline interferometry (VLBI) campaign called PRECISE (Pinpointing REpeating ChIme Sources with the EVN), we observed the field centred on the coordinates from the discovery\citep{bhardwaj_2021_apjl} of \frb: RA (J2000) $= 09^{\rm h}57^{\rm m}56.688^{\rm s}$,\ Dec (J2000) $= 68^{\circ}49^{\prime}31.8^{\prime\prime}$.
+The quoted 90\% confidence interval\citep{bhardwaj_2021_apjl} of radius $\sim1.5$\arcmin\ is well covered by the field of view of the \emph{ad-hoc} interferometric array we used to observe, which is comprised of dishes that are also part of the EVN.
+We observed the field 15 times between February and May 2021 (Table~\ref{tab:all-precise-runs-on-m81}), with burst detections in the data that were taken on 2021 February 20 UT 17:00--22:00 (project code PR141A), 2021 March 7 UT 15:45--20:45 (PR143A), and 2021 April 28 UT 11:00--22:00 (PR158A).
 We observed in the 21-cm band ($\sim1.4$\,GHz) with slightly different array setups in each run.
-Depending on the capabilities at each station, we recorded either $128\,$MHz or $256\,$MHz of total bandwidth, divided into 8 or 16 subbands of $16\,$MHz.
+Depending on the capabilities at each station, we recorded either 128 or 256\,MHz of total bandwidth, divided into 8 or 16 subbands of 16\,MHz each.
 The participating stations and their respective frequency coverage are summarised in Table~\ref{tab:stations}.
-We ran regular phase-referencing observations with a cycle time of $7.5\,$min; i.e. $5.5\,$minutes on target and $2.0\,$minutes on the phase calibrator (J0955$+$6903, at $\approx 0.32^{\circ}$ separation).
-In total, we spent $2.93\,$hrs on the target field in each observation.
+We ran regular phase-referencing observations with a cycle time of 7.5\,min; that is, 5.5\,minutes on target and 2.0\,minutes on the phase calibrator (J0955$+$6903, at $\approx 0.32^{\circ}$ separation).
+In total, we spent 2.93\,hrs on the target field in each of PR141A and PR143A, and 6.73\,hrs in PR158A.
 The calibrator source J1048$+$7143 served as fringe finder and bandpass calibrator and was observed twice for 5\,minutes in each run.
-The pulsar B0355$+$54 was observed for verification and single-dish time-domain calibration purposes for another $2\,$minutes, once in each of the two observations.
+For verification and single-dish time-domain calibration purposes we observed the pulsar B0355$+$54 for 2\,minutes in PR141A and PR143A.
+In PR158A the pulsar B2255$+$58 was observed for 5\,minutes for the same reason.

+We recorded raw voltages (`baseband' data, dual circular polarisation, 2-bit sampling) in VDIF \citep[][]{whitney_2010_ivs} or Mark5B\citep[][]{whitney_2004_evn} format at all stations.
+At Effelsberg we also recorded total intensity filterbanks with the PSRIX pulsar backend \citep[][]{lazarus_2016_mnras} in parallel to the voltage data.
+These data span the frequency range of $1255$--$1505$\,MHz with a time and frequency resolution of 102.4\,\us and 0.49\,MHz, respectively.
+Similarly, at SRT we also recorded in parallel baseband data and total intensity filterbanks (with the local Digital Filter Bank system, DFB).
+These DFB-filterbanks have a time and frequency resolution of 128\,\us and 1\,MHz, respectively, covering the frequency range of 1140.5--2163.5\, MHz out of which we search the usable range of 1210.5--1739.5\,MHz.